enthought/traits/docs/source/traits_user_manual/advanced.rst

    function
    :func:`~traits.adaptation.adaptation_manager.get_global_adaptation_manager`.
    The traits automatic adaptation features also use the global manager.
-   Having a global adaptation manager can get you into troubles, for the usual reasons related to having a global state.
+   Having a global adaptation manager can get you into trouble, for the usual reasons related to having a global state.
 If you want to have more control over adaptation, we recommend creating a new :class:`~traits.adaptation.adaptation_manager.AdaptationManager`